 12. Add 1 teaspoon vanilla extract.
 Stir and mix again.

 13. Pour hot chocolate in mugs or cups.

-16. Serve Hot Chocolate straightaway.
+16. Serve Hot Chocolate immediately while hot or warm.

-- 2 cups milk - full fat or whole
+- 2 cups whole milk

 - 1 teaspoon vanilla extract or ¼ to ½ teaspoon vanilla essence

 - 2 to 4 tablespoons whipped cream or whipping cream or heavy cream, add as required – optional